 Frequently Asked Questions About Maryland Division of Property

-Each division of property situation has unique circumstances.
+Each division of property situation has unique circumstances and if there is a prenuptial agreement it can further complicate the matter.
 If you have a question about your case, we encourage you to reach out to us for a free evaluation.
 The Q&As below provide general information that may or may not apply to your situation.

 Q: Which judge will preside over my division of property case?